azavea/raster-vision/docs/setup/gpu.rst

 Using GPUs
 ==========

 To run Raster Vision on a realistic dataset in a reasonable amount of time, it is necessary to use a machine with a GPU.
 Note that Raster Vision will use a GPU if it detects that one is available.

 If you don't own a machine with a GPU, it is possible to rent one by the minute using a cloud provider such as AWS.
+See :doc:`aws`.

 Check that GPU is available
 ---------------------------